dr-cabal

 --installdir=$HOME/.local/bin

-ℹ️ NOTE: Make sure the $HOME/.local/bin
+ℹ️ NOTE: Make sure the $HOME/.local/bin directory or the

-directory of your choice is listed in $PATH
+directory of your choice is listed in $PATH.

 Sources

-To build the latest version of dr-cabal
+To build the latest version of dr-cabal from sources,

 follow these steps: